Perhaps Calvin and Hobbes said it best:

 When my kids were little and I complained about their keeping me up at night, a wise older woman reminded me that I had it good.
-I knew where they were.
-When they grew up, they would still keep me up—but I might not have any idea where they were.
+My babies were in the next room, and I could check on them any time.
+But when they grew up, they would still keep me up—and I might not have any idea where they were.

 Here’s betting Grandma knows the truth of that.

-Just because her kids have flown and have kids of their own doesn’t mean she doesn’t still worry about all of you.
+Just because her kids have flown with kids of their own doesn’t mean she doesn’t still worry about all of you.
 Especially if she doesn’t feel like she can help.

 - Assure her that she’s still needed.

 - Keep her up to date on things happening in the family.

 While her nest may be empty, let her know it’s not abandoned.

 As Grandpa gets older, he’s going to say goodbye to some good friends.
 Some may move to new housing.
 Some may pass on.
 Meanwhile, he loses those who “remember when…”